LifeLock Identity Theft Protection Review 2025

 One of the biggest drawbacks of LifeLock is that it can be confusing.
 When you’re purchasing your subscription package, you need to pay close attention to make sure you get the features you want because there are so many options.

 The second drawback is the price.
-Like I said above, these services aren’t cheap.
+Like we said above, these services aren’t cheap.
 They aren’t outrageous, but make sure you understand what your security needs are and budget accordingly.
 Also, if you pay annually — which you should, as you’ll save in the long run — the price goes up after a year.
 In some cases, the increase is almost double.

-I don’t consider this a bait and switch, but it’s definitely something to be aware of when you’re making your purchase.
+We don’t consider this a bait and switch, but it’s definitely something to be aware of when you’re making your purchase.
 Whichever identity theft protection service you go with, you’re likely going to want to keep it for the long haul.
 If you go with LifeLock, you want to make sure you can afford it.

 Is LifeLock Worth It?

-I’d go with LifeLock if you’d like…
+We’d go with LifeLock if you’d like…

 - Identity monitoring and device security: LifeLock, through its Norton 360 with LifeLock plans, offers more features than any other similar service we’ve reviewed.